Skip to Main Content

 5. Use ‘roadmap’ sentences (those that give the reader a clear sense of where things are going) and introductions and conclusions that align to exactly what you say are going to do.
 Connective tissue is needed throughout each paper to help the reader understand the paper’s organization and how ideas are related.
 View Pan and Expository Paragraph Writing for guidance.

 6. Ensure that writing falls in line with the scope of what you are writing/what your central argument is.
+If appropriately done, it is particularly effective to use theory to inform answers on history questions and history to inform answers on theory questions.

 7. If you are responding to a content-related question, utilize the question you are addressing to clearly distinguish the section headings in your paper to ensure that you are addressing all of the elements of the question.